 So what do you do when you have two things pulling you in different directions?

 You do them both.

 Going forward, my plan is to be in NYC half the time, and somewhere else the other half.
 Sometimes it won’t be so even, but this way I can escape and still satisfy my travel bug.
 Of course, two weeks is probably not enough for me.
-The idea of spending only a few days in a city after being used to spending as long as I want is a habit that probably won’t die, so I suspect there will be times when I’m gone from NYC longer than just two weeks.
+Spending as long as I want in a city is a habit that probably won’t die, so I suspect there will be times when I’m gone from NYC for longer than just two weeks.
 But trying to balance my two desires makes me feel like I’m not fully turning my back on either.

-In fact, I went on a booking binge last week and booked a ton of trips while I was in Seattle last week.
+In fact, I went on a booking binge last week and booked a ton of trips while I was in Seattle.

 After that, it’s off to Vegas for a weekend!

 Then throughout the summer, I’ll be visiting the Caribbean to explore the islands, get a great tan, try to figure out how to sail between the islands (if anyone has done this, please let me know), and prove that even these islands can be cheap to visit!
 The Caribbean is a region of the world I haven’t seen much of, and I’m excited to finally explore it.

 In September, I’ll be leading a 10-person reader tour through Europe for two weeks.